Tips for Effectively Contacting a Legislator

 Instead, constituents may contact legislators directly through any of the means listed under the Address and Email (if provided) headings on their individual webpages.

 Individual webpages may be found by clicking on a legislator's name on the legislative roster.

 The 66th Legislature convened January 7, 2019.
 The Legislative Information Desk began operation that day.
 Regular office hours during the session are 7:30 a.m. to 5 p.m. weekdays and 8 a.m. to adjournment on Saturdays.
 Callers may leave messages for legislators or acquire general legislative information by calling the Information Desk at (406) 444-4800.
 Callers may leave messages for up to 5 individual legislators or 1 legislative committee per call.

 The Session Information Desk is open from 7:30 a.m. to 5 p.m.
 Mondays through Fridays and from 8 a.m. to adjournment on Saturdays.

-Please contact your legislator during session by using the online message form.
+Please contact your legislator during session by using the online message form available by clicking here.

 A well-written letter is one of the best ways to let your legislator know your thoughts and opinions about a particular issue.
 Here are some tips for getting your message across effectively:

 - Be brief.
 Legislators have many demands on their time.
 They appreciate letters that are short and to the point.